 With PeopleKeep's WorkPerks employee stipend administration software, you can create custom benefits or offer one allowance for all of your eligible expenses.
 For example, you could provide eligible employees with a $150/month stipend for any combination of wellness, entertainment, or remote work expenses they choose.

 While not every small and medium-sized organization can offer traditional benefits, such as group health insurance and retirement plans, there are many affordable and creative employee benefits options available.
-These perks can be combined to create a standout compensation package without breaking the bank.
+You can combine these perks to create a standout compensation package without breaking the bank.

 If you're ready to offer affordable personalized benefits to your employees, PeopleKeep can help.
 Our personalized benefits administration software makes it easy to set up and manage HRAs and employee stipends in minutes each month.